E-levy will ‘happen’ – Majority

 But the minority insists that the “draconian tax” will impose severe hardship on Ghanaians.

-A vote to determine whether or not the e-levy bill should be considered under a certificate of urgency turned chaotic as parliamentarians threw punches at each other.
+A vote at the plenary level of considering the bill turned chaotic as parliamentarians threw punches at each other.

-This followed a disagreement on whether to allow Joe Wise to participate in the voting process.
+This followed a disagreement on whether to allow First Deputy Speaker, Joe Wise - who was presiding at the time - to participate in the voting process.

-Earlier before the parliamentary sitting was suspended for Joe Wise to take the chair, Second Deputy Speaker, Andrew Asiamah had ruled on a voice vote in favour of the Majority to have the bill considered under a certificate of urgency.

-Registering his displeasure with the ruling, Minority Chief Whip, Mohammed-Mubarak Muntaka, called for a vote of division where all non-MPs vacate the lobby whiles MPs proceed with the voting process.

 The voting began with each MP on the majority side name being mentioned and counted but chaos broke out on the floor of parliament when Joe Osei-Owusu attempted to give way to Andrew Asiamah to take over proceedings to enable him cast his ballot.